-Jhin is the ultimate ADC marksman, capable of wiping an entire enemy team.
-Provided, of course, that he has a support that beautifully compliments his unique, challenging, and extremely satisfying playstyle.
+Jhin is the ultimate ADC marksman, capable of wiping out an entire enemy team.
+Provided, of course, that he has a support that beautifully complements his unique, challenging, and extremely satisfying playstyle.
 This twisted, ruthless serial killer has disgusting damage output and incredible range, but requires backup for his low mobility and unusual reload mechanic.

 Blitzcrank is an aggressive, fast, and tanky support that works extremely well with Jhin’s ability kit.
 Unlike most tanky hook supports, Blitzcrank brings enemies towards him when he lands his Rocket Grab hook.
 This can be lethal, especially under tower, if Jhin lands his Deadly Flourish and then roots the enemy.

 This can be the perfect setup for Blitzcrank’s Powerfist, which pops the enemy up in the air, or for a jungle gank.
 Jhin’s lack of mobility also makes Blitzcrank’s unique hook very useful.
 It allows Jhin to easily follow up with a deadly combination of attacks.